YOLO Man Limited Edition Jewellery by Pamela Irving

 YOLO is a social media term meaning You Only Live Once.

 Irving developed her YOLO Man character while constructing huge mosaic figures for Melbourne’s Luna Park.
 YOLO Man is a happy character embracing life.
 YOLO Man is essentially a head with legs and sometimes an arm or two.

 He now appears as a range of limited edition, acrylic jewellery - as necklaces, earrings and brooches.
 In this range of 5 designs, and a range of colours, he wears a homburg hat as a nod to famous Australian poet ‘Banjo’ Paterson and Pamela’s recent series “YOLO Man Waltzes Matilda”.
-One Figure has one bare leg and one wearing pants, a reference to Banjo Paterson, who always had one foot in the city and one in the outback.
+One figure has one bare leg and one wearing pants, a reference to how Banjo Paterson always had one foot in the city and one in the outback.
 These pieces are quirky and collectable and a part of Pamela’s search for Australian Identity.